This page has been translated automatically.

 Return value

-Controller model type.
+Current controller model type.

 void setFilter ( float filter ) #

-Sets a filter value used to correct the current state of the analog axis relative to the previous one.
+Sets a new filter value used to correct the current state of the analog axis relative to the previous one.
 Axis states are interpolated for thumbsticks and triggers.

 Arguments